 This picture shows an older BMW190 3.6 litre engine based on the VM 692

-It is more often than not found to be that the engines are best removed from the boat to carry out major repair work because of the limited space and accessibility on the craft.
+To carry our major repairs, it is usual for the engine to be removed from the boat because of the limited space and poor accessibility on the craft.

 So whether you require spare parts or engine reconditioning for the BMW, Mercury, Mercruiser, Cummins Mercruiser or VM range of marine diesel engines then contact the VM Diesel Special office either by phone or email or use the marine engine enquiry form.